 One nice feature of these audio lessons is that you can adjust the playback speed if you need to.

 In Part B, you’ll hear Stefano say the sentence again in English.
 Then, there’s a pause where you’re meant to say the sentence yourself in Italian.
 It’s alright if you can’t remember everything, just do your best and say what you can.
 Then, he’ll say the sentence again in Italian and you’re meant to shadow it.

 In Part C, Stefano will say each sentence once in Italian and you should shadow his speaking each time.

-In the pdf, you’ll see each sentence written out in Italian and English.
+In it, you’ll see each sentence written out in Italian and English.
 The grammar that is emphasized in the lessons is bolded.
 You can toggle the Italian and English text on and off to see one individually, both, or none.